Simply-Static/simply-static/readme.txt

 == Description ==

-Simply Static is a static site generator which converts your existing WordPress website to a static website that you can host on your server, a static hosting provider or a CDN.
+Simply Static is a static site generator that converts your existing WordPress website to a static website that you can host on your server, a static hosting provider, or a CDN.
-It drastically improves the performance of your website and minimize security risks as it removes the connection between your traditional server and your static website.
+It drastically improves the performance of your website and minimizes security risks as it removes the connection between your traditional server and your static website.

 Simply Static can also be used by local development tools like LocalWP or Lando to develop your website offline and push the static site online.
 This reduces your hosting costs to zero (depending on your requirements and the used service/provider).

 = Performance =

 Converting your website to a static website can drastically improve your performance.
-Simply Static eleminates all requests to your database and by that reducing the first time to byte.
+Simply Static eliminates all requests to your database and by that reducing the first time to byte.
-This is especially impactful for websites that use long pages with a lot of animations, graphs and other load-heavy tools like sliders.
+This is especially impactful for websites that use long pages with a lot of animations, graphs, and other load-heavy tools like sliders.

 = Security =

 Removing the connection to your database and traditional server reduces the risk of getting hacked.
-This reduces the stress to keep your WordPress website up to date and keeps your data secure (locally or in an protected environment).
+This reduces the stress to keep your WordPress website up to date and keeps your data secure (locally or in a protected environment).

 = Reduce hosting costs =